Meet the graduate students serving on UCR GSA

 The above organizational chart lists the positions within UCR GSA and provides the reporting structure.
 The officer reports detail the projects and activities of each of the positions.

-Elected Officers including: President, VP of Internal Affairs, VP of External Affairs, VP of Academic Affairs, Finance Officer/Grant Writer, Public Relations Officer, GSHIP Officer
+Elected Officers include: President, VP of Internal Affairs, VP of External Affairs, VP of Academic Affairs, Finance Officer/Grant Writer, Public Relations Officer, GSHIP Officer

 GSA Elected Officers